 • The chancellor confirmed important changes to inheritance tax reliefs that may require a reassessment of legacy plans for some clients.

 • No two clients are identical.
 The extent to which the Budget changes will impact each client will vary.
-It is important to be proactive, but also make the engagement on the Budget relevant to the client.
+It is important to be proactive, but also make the engagement on the Budget relevant to the individual.

 "The announcement is an opportunity for financial advisers to engage with clients."